 With so many sources of information, what is reliable and true can be hard at times to determine.
-The Delaware Humanities’ podcast, A Matter of Facts, addresses this issue by selecting a topic, supplying reliable information and, more importantly, giving listeners the tools to discern the value of information on their own.
+The Delaware Humanities’ award winning podcast, A Matter of Facts, addresses this issue by in season two examining closely popular sources of news and information.

 This podcast is brought to you in partnership with Delaware Public Media.
 We thank the Andrew W. Mellon Foundation for their generous support of this initiative and the Pulitzer Prizes for their Partnership.

 Episode 1 (April 17, 2020): Dr. Thomas Leitch – Wikipedia

 Dr. Thomas Leitch discusses the origins of, the questions of bias and authority within, and how to approach using Wikipedia.
 These questions and their answers can be applied to other sources of information to help us reflect on how and why we use and rely on them.